 Gayowski is actively introducing new programs and services designed to further improve the amount and convenience of care available to the community.
 Once provincial legislation is in place he will implement a travel health program, including inoculations, in the pharmacy.
 He recently began offering a four-step weight-loss program that has become extremely popular with customers.
 As well, he is launching an electronic-care system that allows patients to see their medical profiles, order refills, book appointments, ask questions, get information and receive tax receipts for purchases, online on their computers and mobile devices.

 The community-service-based pharmacy business model requires a total commitment from everyone involved.
-Gayowski’s pharmacy has two full-time and three to four part-time pharmacists, two registered technician students, three part-time technicians, as well as frontshop and home healthcare managers.
+Gayowski’s pharmacy has several full-time and part-time pharmacists, registered technician students, part-time technicians, as well as frontshop and home healthcare managers.

 While the new model is creating challenges, it is also creating great opportunities for pharmacies that are willing to embrace them.
 “The new model may be pushing some people out of their comfort zone, but it really is allowing us to spread our wings and bring our patients a wider range of healthcare products and services closer to their homes and where they work and play.”